microsoft/FluidFramework/docs/docs/visual-component.md

 The view itself can now directly use the `this.state.counter.value` and we can update it by simply using `this.state.counter.increment(1)`.
 This will directly update the `this.state.counter.value` without needing any event listeners to be additionally set up.
-And there you have it, a synced clicker with persistent state without needing to directly use IComponentHandles or set up event listeners!
+And there you have it, a synced clicker with persistent state without needing to directly use IFluidHandles or set up event listeners!

 We can extend this example to other DDS' by passing in their corresponding `create` functions in and listening to their respective events.